Overview

 How are gender, sex and bodies understood in contemporary sociology and feminist theory?
 How do feminist theorists and social scientists address questions of difference, representation and performativity in their research?

-The module will explore key issues and theories in social justice and education.
-We will start by considering what social justice means and how it serves different educational ideologies and explore some key theories with which to analyse these through a social justice lens.
+The module will provide an introduction to key issues and theories in social justice and education.
+We will start by considering what social justice means in different educational contexts, and exploring some key theories about social justice.
 Key differences between different theories of social justice will be explored, and their implications for education examined.
 We will also explore how different theoretical lenses can provide new ways of viewing aspects of educational systems, and use these lenses to examine multiple perspectives.
 The ways in which social justice issues currently arise within different education settings will be explored, and we will consider how education can challenge and/or reinforce inequalities.
 We will also begin to think about issues associated with researching social justice and how theory can help focus analysis of substantive issues.
 We reflect on whether social justice is simply a topic of research or whether it requires particular approaches and commitments on the part of the researcher.
-Alongside this, we will think through academic writing practices and get to understand the expectations of the course.

 This module is designed to familiarise you with various ways of thinking about and analysing contemporary relations between science, technology and society.
 It draws upon a rich vein of theory and practice within science and technology studies (STS), an area of research that is particularly strong at Lancaster University.